ASL Citizen: A Community-Sourced Dataset for Advancing Isolated Sign Language Recognition: ASL Citizen Dataset Creation

 \subsection{ASL Citizen Dataset Benchmark for Dictionary Retrieval}

-Our final cleaned dataset, ASL Citizen, contains a total of 83,912 videos corresponding to 2,731 signs recorded by 52 participants, including the seed signer (\autoref{tab:datasets}).\footnote{Please note that in this paper, we worked with ASL Citizen version 0.9.
-All statistics about the dataset (number of videos etc.) refer to this dataset version, and all experiments were run with this dataset version.} This is the largest ISLR dataset for ASL (or any other sign language) to date.
-We standardize our glosses to those previously documented by ASL-LEX \cite{asllex}, a database of lexical and phonological properties of signs.
-This provides standardized sign identifiers independent of English gloss (because glosses are often ambiguous), and allows for researchers to make use of linguistic annotations provided by ASL-LEX (e.g., the handshape of each sign in our dataset).
-Each sign has multiple recordings $(\mu=30.7, \sigma=1.9)$.
+Our final cleaned dataset, ASL Citizen, contains 83,399 videos corresponding to 2,731 signs recorded by 52 participants, including the seed signer (\autoref{tab:datasets}).\footnote{In this paper, we use ASL Citizen Version 1.0.
+All stats and experiments were run with this dataset version.} This is the first crowdsourced ISLR dataset, and the largest for ASL (or any other sign language) to date.
+Our vocabulary was taken from ASL-LEX \cite{asllex}, a database of lexical and phonological properties of signs.
+As such, each ASL Citizen video maps to an ASL-LEX entry, enabling the use of ASL-LEX's linguistic annotations (e.g., the handshape of each sign in our dataset).
+Each sign has multiple recordings $(\mu=30.5, \sigma=1.7)$.

-Of the signers represented in the dataset, 49 identify as Deaf and 3 as hard of hearing; 32 as female and 20 as male; and with ages ranging from 20 to 72 years old $(\mu=36.16, \sigma=14.2, n=49)$.
-These signers come from 16 U.S. states, with between two and 65 years of ASL experience $(\mu=30, \sigma=15.12, n=48)$.
+Of our participants, 49 identify as Deaf and 3 as hard of hearing; 32 as female and 20 as male; and with ages 20-72 years old $(\mu=36.16, \sigma=14.2, n=49)$.
+These signers come from 16 U.S. states, with 2-65 years of ASL experience $(\mu=30, \sigma=15.12, n=48)$, with mean ASL level of 6.45.

 We expect our videos to be consistent with our chosen dictionary retrieval task (i.e. participants resemble webcam users demonstrating signs to a dictionary).
-All users were informed they were contributing to a dictionary and recorded in real-world settings.
-Since ASL Citizen videos were collected in a variety of settings, they contain varied illumination, background, resolution, and angle.
+First, all users were informed they were contributing to a dictionary.
+Second, participants recorded videos in a variety of everyday settings, spanning varied illumination, background, resolution, and angle.
 Since our videos are self-recorded, there is also variability in when users start and finish signing in videos (i.e. amount of padding), and the speed, repetition, and execution of signs.
-We consider this variability to be valuable as it is within the scope of ``in-the-wild'' dictionary queries, and do not attempt to filter or standardize these variables.
+We consider this variability to be valuable as it is within the scope of ``in-the-wild'' dictionary queries, so we do not filter or standardize these variables.